-• In order to promote science, we must continue to strengthen overseas joint research with various partners based on the principle of open science.
-At the same time, in light of newly emerging risks as a consequence of the globalization and openness of research activities in the recent years, there is a growing concern that researchers are unknowingly being trapped in conflict of interest or conflict of responsibilities.

-- As such, researchers should endeavor to ensure the transparency of and have full accountability for their research activities particularly when engaging in global collaboration, and appropriately report and declare any necessary information to their affiliated institutions in accordance with the rules, administrative system, etc. on conflict of interest, conflict of responsibilities and other related matters stipulated by their affiliated institutions. - For details, refer to the following website:
+- With the internationalization and openness of research activities in the recent years, there is a growing concern such as undue foreign influence and other factors leading to researchers unknowingly being trapped in conflict of interest or conflict of responsibilities or to the leakage of scientific and technological information. - As such, researchers should endeavor to ensure the transparency of and have full accountability for their research activities when conducting research internationally, and appropriately report and declare any necessary information to their affiliated institutions in accordance with the rules, etc. on conflict of interest and other related matters established by their affiliated institutions. - For details, refer to the following website: